ratwolfzero/hopalong_python/README.md

 - Extended: Incorporates all features of the Basic version (except the color bar) and includes additional statistics as well as a visualization of the pixel hit count distribution.

 **Note:**
 The code for the Basic variant supports both 2D and 3D visualization.
-To switch modes, comment out the relevant `render_trajectory_image function`.
-Alternatively, use the 2D/3D variant to select the visualization mode during runtime.
+To switch modes, comment out the relevant`render_trajectory_image function`.Alternatively, use the 2D/3D variant to select the visualization mode during runtime.

 [See Recent Code Changes](#recent-code-changes)